 National Soul Food Month celebrates the heritage and history of foods and foodways of African Americans and peoples from the African diaspora.
 The culinary contributions of this group have had an indelible impact on the American menu.

 Food is culture and the culture of African Americans is woven into the fabric of the American menu.
-From the innumerable folks whose creativity, skills and mother wit led to industry changing industrial innovations such as Norbert Rillieux, Edmond Albius, or Frederick McKinley Jones; media personalities like Nancy Green or Lena Richards, the first Black woman to host her own television cooking show or Lucille B. Smith who created the first hot roll biscuit mix.
-The list of those who contributed to this American cuisine is long and in June we will celebrate some of them as we mark 23 years of National Soul Food Month, looking at the past, the present and the future.
+From the innumerable folks whose creativity, skills and mother wit led to industry changing industrial innovations such as Norbert Rillieux, Edmond Albius, or Frederick McKinley Jones; media personalities like Lena Richards, the first Black woman to host her own television cooking show or Lucille B. Smith who created the first hot roll biscuit mix.
+The list of those who contributed to this American cuisine is long and in June we will shine a light the legacy of Chef Edna Lewis, an early champion of Southern cookery.
+Lewis helped educate and mentor generations of chefs and food enthusiasts, while celebrating the African American culinary community and culture

 Food expert, writer and HistoryMaker®… Charla L. Draper realized traditional soul foods were foods that deserved celebration and needed to be celebrated.
 So, in 2001, Draper christened June National Soul Food Month.
 National Soul Food Month appeared for the first time in that year's Chases’ Annual Calendar of Events.
 The entry in Chases’ Calendar reads: